Originally published on July 1, 2015, slightly updated on Jan 21, 2018.

 While I’ve done my best to take a process-based approach, I am not a scientist, doctor, or guru.
-I encourage you to do your homework, and feel free to call me out on anything I may have missed or got wrong.
+I encourage you to do your homework and feel free to call me out on anything I may have missed or got wrong.
 This include grammar and speling mestakes!

-In attempt to make things simple, I’ve divided the article into six sections.
+In an attempt to make things simple, I’ve divided the article into six sections.
 From the table of contents on the left, you can easily click around and navigate from one to another at your pleasure.